max9836/microsoft-rewards-automator/README.md

   1. Right-click the Windows icon on the taskbar.<br>
   2. Click "Windows Terminal (Admin)."
 > [!NOTE]
-> If execution policy is already bypassed in your computer, you may skip this step.
+> If execution policy has already been bypassed in your computer, you may skip this step.

 ### Step 2
   **Bypass execution policy**<br>